chrisburnell/chrisburnell.com/_posts/2013-10-29-ill-scratch-your-back.md

 {% include content/heading.html title='Let’s look at some code' id='lets-look-at-some-code' %}

-Say we want the default ordered list to appear with `padding-left` and `list-style` that differ from the user agent stylesheet ([a whole other ballgame](http://necolas.github.io/normalize.css/ "Normalize.css")).
+Say we want the default ordered list to appear with `padding-left` and `list-style` that differ from the user agent stylesheet ([a whole other ballgame](http://necolas.github.io/normalize.css/ "Normalize.css"){:rel="external"}).
 We also have a table of contents for our template, which we’ll also use an ordered list to mark up in HTML.

 {% highlight html %}
 <ol class="table-of-contents">